Perl2Exe User Manual

 When you run the executable it will extract any loadable modules that it uses, like Socket.so, to a temp directory.
 These loadable modules are loaded into memory later on.
 When the program exits the temporary files are deleted.

-To avoid this problem, compile your script with the -tiny option.
+To avoid this problem make sure the temp environment variable is set to point to a writeable directory or compile your script with the -tiny option.
 This will generate an executable and a number of dll or 'so' files.
-Copy the generated dll or so files and executable to the same directory as the executable.
+Copy the generated dll or so files to the same directory as the executable.

 18. How to debug a CGI script